February 28, 2025

 Accelerate response times with instant and reliable risk detection: Samsara offers reliable, real-time alerting to improve theft detection and response times, increasing chances of theft recovery.
 If a trailer moves when it shouldn’t or moves outside of an authorized location, you can get alerted in real time through GPS-based geofencing or with wake on motion capabilities.
 Samsara’s Asset Tracking solution provides advanced alerting and GPS tracking tools so that you can quickly locate and follow stolen trailers, and provide exact GPS coordinates to the authorities.
 In the event of a trailer break-in, door and cargo sensors allow you to immediately get notified of suspicious door activity or cargo movement, so that you can protect valuable trailer cargo from theft while in transit.
 For trailers attached to trucks or powered equipment, Samsara’s Engine Immobilizer and Panic Button enables you to interfere when theft occurs by remotely immobilizing the vehicle and alerting the back-office with exact GPS coordinates.

-A single dashboard to streamline trailer theft investigation: Samsara’s Connected Operations Cloud gives you a single, consolidated dashboard to power not only your physical security program, but your entire fleet and asset operation.
+A single dashboard to streamline trailer theft investigation: Samsara’s Connected Operations Platform gives you a single, consolidated dashboard to power not only your physical security program, but your entire fleet and asset operation.
 This enables you to simplify your technology stack and minimize the complexity of multiple logins and siloed visibility.
 With the Connected Operations Cloud, you have access to one centralized view of all your assets, vehicles, and worksites.
 Whether you're on site or on the go, Samsara offers centralized video investigation capabilities and intelligent stream searching so that you can remotely pinpoint how and when the theft occurred, improving response times and security protocols.
 For larger and more complex operations, Samsara’s open API and wide list of turnkey integrations enable you to connect disparate systems and ingest data from various sources to improve visibility, increase data access, and drive better decision-making.